Ahmed122000/Login-Page/README.md

 The design was inspired by a Figma design to replicate and learn from a professional layout.
 The primary goal was to implement a responsive and aesthetically pleasing login page using modern CSS techniques.

-## Features

-- Responsive layout using Flexbox
-- Modern and clean design
-- Mobile-friendly

 ## Figma Design

 The design was based on the Figma layout available at [Figma Design Link](https://www.figma.com/community/file/1289252438434450753/minimal-login-page-ui-design).